Constitution Plaza: Architecture

 The four story, square structure sat partially below plaza level and was noted for its cantilevered, waffle-like roof parapet.
 It also featured a roof garden in the center of the forth level which was for its executive offices.
 The Broadcast House site has been vacant for over 13 years.

 A freestanding pavilion structure on the plaza level was programmed to be a restaurant, but was used as office space for most of its history.
 This quirk was due to city fire codes that did not allow for issuance of an occupancy permit, since the structure did not exit directly onto an actual street.
-The building later housed a television studio for The Gayle King Show, a popular Italian restaurant, television studios for a fledging golf network, and is currently part of the downtown Hartford campus of Trinity College.
+The building later housed a television studio for The Gayle King Show, a popular Italian restaurant and television studios for a fledging golf network.
+In February 2020 the pavilion, along with parts of One Constitution Plaza, were acquired by Trinity College as part of its downtown Hartford "Trinity Innovation Hub."

-Other structures include a U-shaped (former) retail court at its northern end, which was altered in the mid 1980s' with a new five-level office complex 'piggybacked' on its eastern side that once housed Travelers Insurance Company's Training Center, which is now vacant.
+Other structures include a U-shaped (former) retail court at its northern end, which was altered in the mid 1980s with a new five-level office complex 'piggybacked' on its eastern side that once housed Travelers Insurance Company's Training Center, which is now vacant.
 At first, it contained such upmarket specialty stores as Brentano's bookstore, Peck & Peck, and a branch of W & J Sloane furniture.
 Also built was a 12-story, 300-room hotel that originally opened as Hotel America in April 1964.
 The hotel was later operated for almost twenty years as an upscale Sonesta Hotel property, then finally as a Clarion hotel before closing in the mid-1990s.
 The property was then owned by an investment group tied to religious order, several recent renovation attempts have been thwarted, due in large part to the high asking sale price for the property.
 After sitting empty for nearly a decade, the building reopened as luxury apartments known as Spectra in 2015.